 Simple Chocolate Souffle Recipé

 Preheat oven to 375.
 Butter ramekins.
 Add sugar and roll ramekin to coat sugar over butter.
 Melt bittersweet chocolate with butter by placing it in a heatproof bowl over a small saucepan of water over medium heat.
 When melted, remove from heat and add vanilla and a little salt.
 Mix four large egg yolks with a quarter cup sugar.
 Add the chocolate.
 Beat six large egg whites.
 As they becomes foamy, slowly add sugar until stiff peaks form.
 Fold the egg whites into the yolk and chocolate mixture in three batches.
 Pour into ramekins and bake for 20 minutes.
 Sprinkle with powdered sugar or serve with ice cream.

-Become a better home baker with the MasterClass All-Access Pass.
+Become a better home baker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Chef Dominique Ansel, Gordon Ramsay, Alice Waters, and more.